DataDog/hiring-engineers/answers.md

+Thank you for the opportunity to participate in this exercise.
+It was fun.

+Here my answers, please let me know if you have any questions.

+Regards,

-Answers to Solution Engineering by Fernando Cremer (cremerfc@gmail.com)
+Fernando Cremer (cremerfc@gmail.com)

 ## Collecting Metrics